Where do you find new English words to learn?

 Bring in what you consumed.

-Paste subtitles, articles, book passages, YouTube transcripts.
+A YouTube link, subtitles, a book passage, a podcast transcript.
 Whatever you actually watched, read, or listened to.

 See the words you didn't know.